hollorol/AgroMo/README.md

 - [x] When selecting an INI file the WEATHER, SOIL and MANAGEMENT files that are referred to in the INI file are automatically selected from the corresponding dropdown menus, but those could be changed freely.
 - [x] In case new INI, WEATHER, SOIL, MANAGEMENT or management option files are placed to the corresponding folders of the file system, click the green [REFRESH] button to see the new files in the corresponding dropdown menus.
 - [x] When selecting a MANAGEMENT file the management option files that are referred to in the MANAGEMENT file are automatically selected from the corresponding dropdown menus, but those could be changed freely.
 - [x] The most important parameters of the management options could be changed without accessing the management option file by adjusting the parameter values using the corresponding textboxes within the 'shift in...' section.
-Values with no sign are treated as positive.
+Negative values could also be used.
 - [x] Give a name to the simulation run in the 'OUTPUT TABLE NAME' textbox.
 Output data are stored in a SQLite data table using the name defined in the textbox.
 - [x] After selecting the desired input files and optionally set up the changes in the 'shift in...' section simulation starts by clicking the [START SIMULATION] button.
 - [x] An activity indicator is on while the simulation is running.